Brian Taylor (Australian footballer): Media career

 From the start of the 2012 season, Taylor started calling Saturday night matches for the Seven Network and remained in the role until the end of the 2016 season.

 In 2017, Taylor replaced the retiring Dennis Cometti joining Bruce McAvaney as a commentator of the marquee Friday night timeslot while also doing Sunday afternoon games for Seven, while remaining calling Saturday afternoon games for Triple M. Taylor also called the AFL Grand Final for Seven following the timeslot change.

 Also in 2017, Taylor started a segment during the Channel Seven coverage called "Roaming Brian".
 During this live segment he roves around in the winning teams' change rooms collecting ad-lib interviews with players.
 Often catching them off-guard, Taylor manages to get some candid, off-the-cuff comments from players, coaches, relatives, and other AFL identities, which provide some entertaining moments for viewers.
 Players are usually willing to be interviewed, though in 2018 he was rebuffed by Richmond's Toby Nankervis.

 Since 2025, Taylor began calling Thursday night matches alongside Hamish McLachlan after being moved from working on Friday night matches which since 2021 he called with James Brayshaw but remained on Sunday afternoon working with mainly Alister Nicholson.
 He also calls Friday night and Saturday afternoon games on Triple M, the latter with his long time calling partner Brayshaw.

 Controversy

 On 12 July 2014, during the Seven Network's Saturday Night Football preview, Taylor called Geelong player Harry Taylor a "big poofter" – a colloquial, homophobic slur.
 The incident was widely condemned and Taylor apologised at half time.
 He was stood down from his role of broadcasting a match the following afternoon on radio station 3AW.

-Taylor was also called out by popular YouTuber Penguinz0 in 2019, after interviewing the Essendon Esports Team.